-- Scoping Study looking at exports of 0.5 1.0 million tonnes per annum is progressing with assessment of metallurgy, infrastructure requirements, approvals timing, and product market conditions - > JORC Inferred Resource 11.6Mt with >99.9% SiO2 and <50 ppm Fe203 - Metallurgical testwork confirms potential to produce high grade, low iron sand suitable for solar panel cover glass and other glass applications - ➤ Testwork indicates the silica sand is conducive to being processed using low capital and operational cost washing screening and gravity technology.
-Following preliminary discussions with engineering companies, the Company expects the processing plant capital cost to be <\$5m - ➤ The Silica Sand resource is within a tree farm on private freehold land with an exploration and mining access agreement in place and no clearing of native vegetation required for mining
+- Scoping Study for exports of 0.5 1.0 million tonnes per annum is progressing with assessment of metallurgy, infrastructure requirements, approvals timing, and product market conditions. - JORC Inferred Resource 11.6Mt with >99.9% SiO2 and <50 ppm Fe2O{3.} - Current efforts focus on establishing the feasibility of slurry pumping the sand from the deposit to the South Coast Highway for road haulage to Albany Port. - The Silica Sand resource is within a tree farm on private freehold land with an exploration and mining access agreement in place and no clearing of native vegetation required for mining.